slovely/ghpages/_posts/archived/2016-05-25-typescriptdefinitionsgenerator-has-gone-live-on-nuget.markdown

 For more info, check the readme on [https://github.com/slovely/TypeScriptDefinitionsGenerator](https://github.com/slovely/TypeScriptDefinitionsGenerator "https://github.com/slovely/TypeScriptDefinitionsGenerator").
-I hope to find the time to add more documentation soon, but please ask questions here or on github if you have problems.
+I hope to find the time to add more documentation soon, but please ask questions on github if you have problems.